Home > Administrative > Configure Email Settings

 Password - Enter the password for your SMTP Mail Server (if authentication is required)

-Self Notify - If Self Notify is NOT checked the person performing the action that triggers the email is excluded from the email list (presumably they are already aware since they were the one performing the action that caused the email to be sent).
+Self Notify - This applies to technicians only.
+End-User notification settings are set above.
+If Self Notify is NOT checked the technician performing the action that triggers the email is excluded from the email list (presumably they are already aware since they were the one performing the action that caused the email to be sent).
 If this option is checked they will receive the email as well (assuming they would have been a recipient of the email).

 Send Email in HTML format - Choose whether to send emails in HTML format (when checked) or plain text (when not checked).